Regional Media Legacies Partnerships with Historical Organizations

 The LTV (Local Television) Archive’s mission has been to offer the public an outlet to broadcast the activities of their communities for over thirty-five years.
 In that time, LTV has amassed thousands of hours of regional content that is in need of preservation.
 RML has partnered with LTV to assist them in ensuring that their audiovisual assets will be taken care of properly into the future.

-Our second newly appointed Fellow will work to complete a collections assessment report this Fall.
-The Fellow will utilize the information in the report to assist with furthering foundational preservation work for LTV’s audiovisual assets, and assist the organization in creating long-term workable solutions.
+RML Fellow Claire Fox completed a collections assessment report in December 2020, a major step in providing documentation of the current state of LTV’s audiovisual collections.
+Fox will utilize the information in the report to assist with furthering foundational preservation work for LTV’s audiovisual assets, and assist the organization in creating long-term workable solutions.

 Mineola Historical Society - Mineola, NY

 The Mineola Historical Society is dedicated to preserving the history of Mineola, New York.
 Since 1988, the society has been collecting objects that help tell the story of Mineola.
 The society possesses an audiovisual collection, mainly of home movies, that show the town throughout the 1930s and into the 1970s.